steve-jansen/steve-jansen.github.io/source/_posts/2013-08-06-cordova-email-plugin-for-ios-update.markdown

 * Jasmine unit tests for the JS part of the plugin
 * Xcode unit tests for the obj-c part of the plugin

-I'm planning on repointing [phonegap-plugins/iOS/EmailCompser](https://github.com/phonegap/phonegap-plugins/tree/master/iOS/EmailComposer) and
+I have a [pull request](https://github.com/phonegap/phonegap-plugins/pull/1238) to repoint [phonegap-plugins/iOS/EmailCompser](https://github.com/phonegap/phonegap-plugins/tree/master/iOS/EmailComposer) and
 [phonegap-plugins/iOS/EmailCompserWithAttachments](https://github.com/phonegap/phonegap-plugins/tree/master/iOS/EmailComposerWithAttachments) to this new repo.
 As a courtesy, I've asked the original contributors to these two plugins to give their blessing.

-I'm also planning on publishing to the new [cordova npm-like repository](http://plugins.cordova.org) if I can figure out the right args to get plugman to publish it.  (`plugman publish .` fails for me with a path.join error...)
+I've also published this plugin to the [cordova npm-like repository](http://plugins.cordova.io/#/emailcomposer).
+And, trust me, [don't call `plugman publish` with the `--plugin` argument](https://issues.apache.org/jira/browse/CB-4528?).